 Where the policy is being set up to cover a particularly high sum assured advisers need to understand the maximum amount of immediate cover insurers will provide.
 This will usually be the lesser of the sum assured, the loan/liability amount (if loan protection), the shareholding (if shareholder protection) or the maximum monetary amount the insurer sets out in their conditions.

-Aegon and Old Mutual Wealth offer the highest maximum sum assured limit at £3.5 million.
+Aegon currently offer the highest maximum sum assured limit at £3.5 million.

 *Table is referring to the maximum sum assured for Life cover